 At Baylor Law, the workload becomes more challenging as a student progresses through the curriculum.

-The results of this unique approach to legal education can be seen in our students' performance on the Texas Bar Exam and other states' exams as well.
+The results of this unique approach to legal education can be seen in our students' performance on various bar exams.
 Baylor Law has the reputation as one of the most rigorous law programs in the nation.
 Because we challenge our students throughout the program, they are not only prepared for the realities of law practice but also for the bar exam.